Agriculture featured in annual Los Banos Christmas parade

 This year, the dancing, prancing horses also fit the parade’s theme of “A Big Ag Christmas.”

 The Christmas parade featured 54 entries this year, including many that celebrated the city’s agricultural roots and backdrop.
-One float showed lighted reindeer silhouettes pulling a farm tractor with gifts inside.
+One float showed lighted reindeer silhouettes pulling a farm tractor bearing gifts.

-The parade started with members of the Los Banos VFW and American Legion marching with the U.S. flag at the intersection of Fourth and H streets, traveling down Fourth Street to K Street before turning left on K Street and Sixth Street.
+The parade started with members of the Los Banos VFW and American Legion marching with the U.S. flag at Fourth and H streets, traveling down Fourth Street to K Street before turning left on K Street and Sixth Street.

-The parade moved up Sixth Street to Henry Miller Plaza, where a gathering of more than 300 people then witnessed carols by the Los Banos High School choir and listened to Chamber and City Council members announce parade award winners.
+The parade moved up Sixth Street to Henry Miller Plaza, where a gathering of 300 people then witnessed carols by the Los Banos High School choir and listened to chamber and City Council members announce parade award winners.

-After the last award, Members of City Council, Chamber and parade sponsor Republic Services counted down for the lighting of the community Christmas tree.
+After the last award, members of the City Council, chamber and parade sponsor Republic Services counted down for the lighting of the community Christmas tree.

 Los Banos resident Niky Esparza said she has been coming to the parade with her kids and close friends for the past several years.